-We believe mental wellness is central to ensuring a child's best start.
-Schools-where children spend most of their waking hours often recognize that addressing a student's mental health and social emotional needs leads to better outcomes.
+We believe that mental wellness is central to ensuring a child's best start.
+Schools-where children spend most of their waking hoursoften recognize that addressing a student's mental health and social emotional needs lead to better outcomes.
 Students are healthier, happier, and more likely to succeed.
-Yet many schools lack the resources to provide effective mental health services.
-We've created this Toolkit to help community advocates, schools, and local leaders work together to assess, identify, prioritize, and fund school-based mental health services.
+Yet man schools lack the resources to provide effectiv mental health services.
+We've created this Toolkit to help community advocates, schools, and local leaders work together to: assess, identify, prioritize, and fund school-based mental health services.

-Mental Health Colorado worked with the Western Interstate Commission for Higher Education Mental Health Program to develop this Toolkit.
-Our organization is committed to helping advocates implement mental health strategies in school districts across Colorado.
+Mental Health Colorado worked with the Western Interstate Commission for Higher Education Mental Health Program to develop this Toolkit, and our organization is committe to helping advocates implement mental healt strategies in school districts across Colorado.